 Guidance on Process

 - Please complete the mitigating circumstances form, save the document and encrypt it, email it to the Student Support Office along with any scanned encrypted evidence and follow that up with a second email containing the password.
 The Student Support Office will email to confirm safe receipt.
-The form will then be passed to the appropriate Undergraduate Year Tutor, PGT Programme Directors, or PGR Directors for consideration and signature.
+The form will then be passed to the appropriate Undergraduate Year Tutor or PGT Programme Director for consideration and signature.

 - Any information you provide will be treated confidentially.